Fleet Category Management | How to strategically manage fleet spend and reduce operational and supplier risk

-Lever 6 | Restructure Relationship
+Lever 6 | Restructure relationship

-Where business objectives change, or there is a change in the market or supplier, then you may want to change the relationship with the supplier.
+Where business objectives change, or there is a change in the market or supplier, you may want to change the relationship with the supplier.

-The supplier then can invest more in you as a customer helping to drive further enhancements or innovations.
+The supplier can then invest more in you as a customer helping to drive further enhancements or innovations.